Radiography Program FAQ

 Radiologic technologists who perform imaging examinations are responsible for accurately positioning patients and ensuring that a quality diagnostic image is produced.
 They work closely with radiologists, the physicians who interpret medical images to either diagnose or rule out disease or injury.
 For the images to be interpreted correctly by the radiologist, the imaging examination must be performed properly by a radiologic technologist

 Radiographers use radiation (X-rays) to produce black-and-white images of anatomy.
 The images are captured on film, computer or videotape.
 X-rays may be used to detect bone fractures, find foreign objects in the body, and demonstrate the relationship between bone and soft tissue.
 The most common type of X-ray exam is chest radiography.

 Question 2: Is there a waiting list to be admitted and how many students are admitted each year?

 No. There is a selective admission process, however.
 Selections are made based on points accumulated as described in this packet.
 Approximately 25-30 students are admitted each summer (June).
 This is necessary because of the limited clinical space in the county.
 Several applicants are designated as "standby" status to fill vacancies in the event any of the admitted applicants decline to enter the program.

 The EFSC Radiography program is six semesters in length, running consecutively over 24 months.
 Students are encouraged to take support courses and general education courses prior to acceptance into the A.S. in Radiography program.

 Question 4: Where are the classes in the Radiography program available?

-Theory courses and labs are conducted on the Cocoa campus.
+Theory courses and labs are conducted on the Melbourne campus.
 Clinical sites throughout the county are utilized, and students may be required to travel significant distances for experiences.
 Students are responsible for their own transportation to and from clinicals.